awlondon/d9l294il0oqy-dqr3/docs/archive/06_operations_and_sops/05_cleaning_and_safety_checklists.md

 ### 3.1 Hourly or As-Needed Touch-Ups
 **Responsible:** All roles, led by Manager

-- [ ] Wipe café tables between guest turnovers.
+- [ ] Wipe cafe tables between guest turnovers.
 - [ ] Spot-clean spills immediately (use wet floor signs if needed).
 - [ ] Empty trash if more than ~75% full.
 - [ ] Quick restroom check every 60–90 minutes: